jdc20181/CodeMe/README.md

 #Highlighting Capabilities

-This is a very basic highlight that is suppose to be light using Jquery/CSS/HTML5/ - Made for developers to integrate into online communities.
+This is a very basic highlight that is suppose to be light using Jquery/CSS/HTML5/ - Made for developers to integrate into online communities or even your website.

 #Getting it ready